 Dr. Christopher Peet

-When I'm not thinking, reading, writing, or teaching about these things, I spend as much time with my wife Tatiana, step-son Logan, and daughter Hannah as I can.
-Although our favorite family activity is probably reading, we also spend time in our home garden and community garden, we walk our dog Bella in the ravine, we let our cat Hazelpuff in, or out, of the house a bazillion times, and camp and hike when we can in the summer.
-I also have more guilty pleasures than I can or should list on this website, from hanging in the hammock, collecting useless things, reading steampunk or playing D&D, to being able to watch all the current adaptations (whether good, bad, or ugly!) to TV or movie of the Marvel comics I read when I was a kid.
+When I'm not thinking, reading, writing, or teaching about these things, I spend as much time with my kids Logan and Hannah as I can.
+Although our favorite family activity is probably reading, we also spend time in our home garden and community garden, we walk our dog Bella in the ravine, we let our cat Hazelpuff in and out of the house a bazillion times and camp and hike when we can in the summer.
+I also spend a lot of time in the cabin I’ve been building on land outside of the city, happy to escape the press of the city and slow down to hang out in the woods, with animals and trees and the stars.
+I also have more guilty pleasures than I can or should list, from hanging in the hammock, collecting useless things, reading steampunk or playing D&D, to being able to watch all the current adaptations (whether good, bad, or ugly!) to TV or movie of the Marvel comics I read when I was a kid.

-- Technology & culture: modern Western society has become pervasively shaped at every level by technology in a historically unprecedented manner.
+- Technology and culture: modern Western society, and increasingly the globe, has become pervasively shaped at every level by technology in a historically unprecedented manner.
 What are the effects and consequences of this development in the present on our communities and on our psyche?
 What hopes and anxieties for our future?
 How does it impact our belonging to our past and transform our relation to our historical traditions?

 - Ecopsychology: our current historical moment is one of ecological peril.
 The Anthropocene is the era of the Sixth Extinction, globalization exacerbates climate change, and world population continues to grow, all of which raises acutely the issue of how to live on the Earth and how to be in right relation to the natural world.
 What truths of wildness have we forgotten?
 What wisdom of indigenous peoples and from the great world religions and traditions must we recover?
 How to restore, through and beyond our traditions to which we belong, our deeper belonging to our earthly home?